What is Default Search?

 |Malware Removal (Windows)||

-To sum up, neither Default Search or find.defaultsearch.info should be used.
-Some more examples of apps that are classified as browser hijackers too, are Link Default, IConverterSearch and RadioSearchs.
-Typically, such apps are useless to their users even if they are advertised as useful.
-In most cases they are designed only to generate revenue for developers.
-Therefore, if an app of this type is already installed on a browser and/or the operating system, then it should be removed.
+Never use Default Search or find.defaultsearch.information.
+Some more examples of apps that are also classified as browser hijackers include Link Default, IConverterSearch and RadioSearchs.
+These apps are useless to regular users, even if they are advertised as useful.
+In most cases, they are designed only to generate revenue for developers.

 How did Default Search install on my computer?